Internet-Draft alternate-uuid-encoding December 2025

 Extensible Markup Language ([XML]) namespaces cannot start with a leading numeric character.

-Thus for XML, HTML and CSS is is advantageous to use some advanced emthods such as:
+Thus for XML, HTML, and CSS it is advantageous to use some advanced methods such as:

-• The alternate UUID encoding techninque defined in [NCNAME] to ensure that the first digit is always an uppercase alphabet character.
+• Leveraging the alternate UUID encoding technique defined in [NCNAME] to ensure that the first digit is always an uppercase alphabet character.

-• Utilize Section 3.3 which always does not start with a special character or digit.
+• Utilize Section 3.3 which ensures the output UUID does not start with a special character or digit.

 • Simply prefix the first non-digit/non-special character in the given alphabet.
-For example, if uppercase A is avaialble; prefix this character to satisfy the constraints.
+For example, if uppercase A is available; prefix this character to satisfy the constraints.

 5. Parsing